-How to Find the Perfect Sleep Routine, Based on Your Enneagram Type
+The Perfect Sleep Routine for Your Enneagram Type

 Everyone knows that personality affects every part of your life, from your relationships to the types of jobs you prefer, to, yes, the way you sleep.
 In fact, some personalities are prone to insomnia, while others can typically fall asleep at the drop of a hat.